southnx/southnx.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year Ph.D. student of Computer Science and Engineering at University at Buffalo.
 I am fortunate to be supervised by Prof. [Junsong Yuan](https://cse.buffalo.edu/~jsyuan/index.html).
-Prior to UB, I obtained my M.D. in Radiology from Peking University, where I was initially trained as a physician.My current major research interest lie in taeching machine to understand visual world events and harness these capabilities to enhance medical practices for optimal healthcare provision.
-Specificaly, I currently work on vision-language understanding, video human-object interaction detection and surgical scene understanding.
+Prior to UB, I obtained my M.D. from Peking University, where I was initially trained as a physician.
+My current research interest lies in vision-language learning and visual reasoning.
+On the medical domain, my goal is to harness these capabilities to enhance medical practices for optimal healthcare provision.

 **Contact**: nanxi [at] buffalo dot edu